IBM/snap-and-translate/doc/source/Container.md

 * Add Language Translator service to your cluster

-Add the Language Translator service to your IBM Cloud account.
-Replace with a name for your service instance.
+Add the Language Translator service to your IBM Cloud account by replacing with a name for your service instance.

 ```
 $ bx service create create language_translator lite <service_name>